 The Weighline solution measures to within 2kg loading on each wheel for vehicles weighing up to 40 tonnes – this means an accuracy of 0.05 percent per wheel, based on a 4 axle wagon, weighing 40 tonnes.
 Data captured and reported includes the vehicle number, ID input, wheel, axle, bogie and total vehicle weight plus the time and date.

 The company also supplied and installed a PC system with application software called I-Line to printout data as it is needed.
 This can store the data or transfer it to the site computer system, as required.

-We offer a wide range of industrial weighing systems and solutions, backed by an extensive service network.
+We offer a wide range of industrial weighing systems and solutions, backed by an extensive service network across the entire UK.

 You can contact us directly by calling:

 If you are calling from abroad, please dial +44 845 307 0314

 See a full list of our companies and distributors throughout the rest of the world.